 English-medium international schools

-New for 2017 is the development of school leader and teacher panels covering the 8,700+ English-medium international schools covering every continent and country.
+Since 2017, C3 Education has progressed development of school leader and teacher panels covering the 5,700+ English-medium international schools covering every continent and country.
 A geographically dispersed group, but with common fee-paying school structures, with many offering an UK curriculum.